srz-zumix/gh-pr-ls-files/README.md

 #### `added`

 show added files in the output.
-Default: `true`

 #### `deleted`

 show deleted files in the output.
-Default: `true`

 #### `modified`

 show modified files in the output.
-Default: `true`

 #### `renamed`

 show renamed files in the output.
-Default: `true`

 #### `filter`